 Currently Heather lives with her husband Paul of 12 years and her step-son Dylan, a 29 year old adult with special needs.
 Heather offers private healing rituals and holds workshops and community ceremonies in addition to teaching the five-part apprenticeship series in Sacramento, California and abroad.
-Heather has completed over five online apprenticeships with don Oscar through The Shift Network and currently serves as a sanctioned teaching assistant for other students taking his courses by answering questions and offering guidance, encouragement and support.
+Heather has completed over eight online apprenticeships with don Oscar through The Shift Network and currently serves as a sanctioned teaching assistant for other students taking his courses by answering questions and offering guidance, encouragement and support.

 As an earth-healer, Heather spends a great deal of time and energy crafting sacred offerings for the earth and nature spirits.
 She also specializes in making healing oils, elixirs and herbal blends for supporting others in their shamanic healing initiations.
 Heather has an online store where you can adopt her sacred alchemical creations.
 Find her products through Etsy, THOTH resources and her own professional website.

 - PMT Sanctioned Teacher since 2016